Reading:

 Failing to Take Advantage of Video

-Video is huge right now, but many eCommerce stores are failing to take advantage of the opportunities to create engaging content.
+Video is huge right now, but many E-Commerce stores must take advantage of the opportunities to create engaging content.

-Facebook is getting deep into video, Twitter is too, not forgetting live streaming services such as Periscope, Google Hangouts On Air, Blab, Meerkat, Instagram and Vine.
-Short videos can be produced quickly and easily with a smartphone for product reviews, descriptions or behind the scenes access that will increase engagement with your eCommerce audience.
+Facebook is deep into video, and Twitter remembers live streaming services such as Periscope, Google Hangouts On Air, Blab, Meerkat, Instagram, and Vine.
+Short videos can be produced quickly and easily with a smartphone for product reviews, descriptions, or behind-the-scenes access that will increase engagement with your E-Commerce audience.

 Parting Words